xkollar/xkollar.github.io/data/posts/2020-11-23-bash-interview-echo.markdown

 ```

 Fair enough, it is important skill to be able to realize that one is being
 tricked (and try to trick in response).
-Interviewer needs to re-assure the
+Interviewer needs to reassure the
-candidate that it is indeed possible, with single echo.
+candidate that it is indeed possible, with a single echo.
 And that they meant
 ASCII character <abbr title="HEX 2D">-</abbr>.

 ```bash